 What are some reasons to accept ACH payments?
 Here are a few of the key benefits to consider:

 1. They’re cost-effective.

 Credit and debit card processing might be convenient, but it often comes with high flat fees per transaction.
 ACH payments are processed in batches, which lowers the flat rate per transfer.

 2. They’re convenient.

 Electronic payment processing typically takes about three days for the funds to clear to your account.
 Although it’s not the speediest method, it’s faster than paper check processing.
 And when credit card transactions go wrong, the funds can get tied up for weeks on end.
 This makes ACH payments more reliable and convenient.

 The ACH network is tightly regulated, connecting US financial institutions with many layers of security.
 There are clearly defined reasons for disputing ACH charges compared to credit card charges, which can be disputed for any reason.

 4. They enable recurring payments.

-If your business provides regular or subscription services, ACH payments allow your customers to set up a billing schedule for simple recurring payments.
+If your business provides regular or subscription services, ACH payments allow your customers to authorize a billing schedule for simple recurring payments, eliminating late payments.